msc5/therm/README.md

 ## To-do

 Although the program is mostly implemented, there are still many key features which are missing, and many more which would make the program more robust and user-friendly.
+Items are ordered by urgency.

+- Breadth
+    - Support is needed for different working fluids (such as water vapor), path value computation, and more diversity in assumptions.
+- GUI
+    - Currently, all functionality of the program is in typescript, a graphical interface would greatly improve usability of the program.
 - AST Solver robustness
     - Currently, the equation solver is unable to handle inputs with multiple reoccurences of the same variable, as well as some specific mathematical operations, such as logarithms, integration, and differentiation.
 - Optimization